 Selecting from a list of 38 suggestions, followers of this blog chose their top 10 principles of historical knowledge to teach to students in school.
 (Due to a tie, a total of 11 key principles were identified.)
-I think this is a good list, but because results of the survey were limited, some important principles were bound to be left out.
+I think this is a good list, but because results of the survey were limited, some important principles were necessarily left out.

 - Humans exhibit an instinct to exercise control over others, and humans exhibit a countervailing instinct to resist external control.

 - Leaders try to get their way by appealing to the emotions of their followers.

 - Even superpowers experience limits to their power.